manikamakam/beginner_tutorials/README.md

 ## Overview

 This repository contains the implementation of basic ROS C++ Publisher and Subscriber.
-ROS publisher sends the messages and ROS subscriber received the messages.
+ROS publisher sends the messages and ROS subscriber receives the messages.

-Takler (src/talker.cpp): Publisher
+Talker (src/talker.cpp): Publisher
 Listener (src/listener.cpp): Subscriber

 nodes.launch is the launch file which can be used to launch both talker and listener nodes.